brad-kolb/thrombectomy_meta_regression/README.md

 # thrombectomy_meta_regression
- Meta-regression for mechanical thrombectomy trials
+ Develops a Bayesian meta-regression model for estimating the treatment effect of mechanical thrombectomy across different types of LVO.